icywhisker-official/Balatro_Icy_Deck/README.md

 This repo is compiled from several different authors.
 Do not expect any updates.

-This repo is for the Game Balatro and requires the Malverk mod to load the textures.
-It has been tested with Malverk version 1.1
+This mod depends on "Malverk" version 1.1 or newer to run.

+Other default dependancies: "SteamModded", "Lovely".